-This muscle/organ relationship happens so frequently that I use this in my practice every day and is why our office can help people function better, get out of pain faster and be healthier.
+This muscle/organ relationship happens so frequently that I use this in my practice every day and is why our office can help people function better, get out of pain faster, and be healthier.

-How do we analyse the muscle/organ relationship?
+How do we analyze the muscle/organ relationship?

 How do we restore the organ involved?

 By the use of whole food nutritional supplements, homeopathic remedies, herbs, and acupuncture.
 After the muscle/organ relationship is balanced then our physical therapist and our massage therapist can help strengthen the muscles.

 Common muscle/organ relationships: